Lake Usoriyama at Mount Osore

 We recommend taking a sightseeing boat to see the magnificent scenery from the sea

-Hotokegaura, located directly west of the sacred Mount Osore, the place where the dead depart for the afterlife and the entrance where souls called back by itako return, leading to the rocks and beaches being given Buddhist names.
-Tourist boats operate during the green season, allowing you to view the scenery from the sea.
+Located directly west of the sacred Mount Osore, Hotokegaurathe place where the dead depart for the afterlifeand the entrance to the return of souls summoned back by Itako (female shamans).
+The rocks and beaches there are given Buddhist names.
+During the green season, sightseeing boats operate, allowing visitors to view the scenery from the sea.

 Hotokegaura <Information>